Bioinformatics and Computational Science

-The Bioinformatics and Computational Science program, formerly called the Biomedical Informatics and Data Science program, advances disease research by cultivating innovative collaborations and robust integration of scientific data, advanced computing, and artificial intelligence to overcome leading challenges in cancer, AIDS and emerging infectious diseases.
+The Bioinformatics and Computational Science Directorate advances disease research by cultivating innovative collaborations and robust integration of scientific data, advanced computing and applied artificial intelligence and machine learning to overcome leading challenges in cancer, AIDS and emerging infectious diseases.

-The program works collaboratively to support the Frederick National Laboratory’s mission in biomedical informatics, data science, and advanced computing.
+The program works collaboratively to support the Frederick National Laboratory’s mission in biomedical informatics and advanced computing.

-Our teams provide the advanced services, tools, and capabilities to researchers nationwide to accelerate the translation of biomedical data to scientific discoveries, insights, medical treatments, diagnostic approaches, and prevention tools for cancer, AIDS, and emerging health threats.
-We have developed critical infrastructure for data management and analysis of genomics, proteomics and imaging for the National Cancer Institute and supported research efforts for the National Institute of Allergy and Infectious Diseases, National Center for Advancing Translational Sciences, National Heart, Lung, and Blood Institute, Walter Reed Army Institute of Research and the cancer research community at large.
+Our teams provide the advanced services, infrastructure, software development and analytical tools to researchers nationwide to accelerate the translation of biomedical data to scientific discoveries, insights, medical treatments, diagnostic approaches and prevention tools for cancer, AIDS and emerging health threats.
+We have developed critical infrastructure for data management and analysis of genomics, proteomics and imaging for the National Cancer Institute (NCI), National Institute of Allergy and Infectious Diseases, National Center for Advancing Translational Sciences, National Heart, Lung, and Blood Institute, Walter Reed Army Institute of Research and the cancer research community at large.

 The Bioinformatics and Computational Science Directorate has developed and implemented several platforms for data management in biomedical collaborations, such as: